nizarmassouh/WebDB/README.md

 There are couple of ways to install Firefox Webdriver.

-* If you are on Ubuntu based distribution `sudo apt-get install firefox-geckodriver` would install the Firefox webdriver. by default the driver is added to the `$PATH`.
+* If you are on debian based distribution `sudo apt-get install firefox-geckodriver` would install the Firefox webdriver. by default the driver is added to the `$PATH`.

 or